ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Widespread fog before 9am, then a chance of rain showers between 10am and 1pm, then a chance of showers and thunderstorms
-         between 1pm and 2pm, then showers and thunderstorms likely.
+         <h3>Today</h3>A chance of showers and thunderstorms between noon and 3pm, then showers and thunderstorms likely.
 Mostly cloudy.
-High near 81, with temperatures falling to around
+High near
-         75 in the afternoon.
-South southwest wind 2 to 7 mph.
-Chance of precipitation is 60%.<br></div>
+         81, with temperatures falling to around 75 in the afternoon.
+South wind around 7 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 11pm, then showers and thunderstorms between 11pm and 3am, then a chance of showers
+         and thunderstorms between 3am and 4am, then a chance of showers and thunderstorms.
 Some of the storms could produce heavy rain.
 Mostly cloudy.
 Low around 66, with temperatures rising to around 68 overnight.
-South wind 3 to 7 mph.
-Chance of precipitation is 80%.<br></div>
+South wind around 6 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>Showers and thunderstorms.
-Some of the storms could produce heavy rain.
+         <h3>Wednesday</h3>Showers and thunderstorms likely.
 Mostly cloudy.
-High near 77, with temperatures falling
+High near 77, with temperatures falling to around 75 in the afternoon.
+West
-         to around 75 in the afternoon.
-West southwest wind around 8 mph.
-Chance of precipitation is 80%.<br></div>
+         wind around 6 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>Showers and thunderstorms likely.
 Mostly cloudy, with a low around 62.
-Northwest wind around 7 mph.
+Northwest wind around 6 mph.
 Chance of precipitation
-         is 70%.<br></div>
+         is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">